ADHIL007/AutomatedSQLScriptAnalyzer/README.md

 - Apply AI‑powered quick‑fixes and optimizations
 - (WIP) Connect to a live database to validate schema, statistics and context

-Built on .NET Framework 4.6+, this extension embeds directly in Visual Studio 2017 and leverages OpenAI to deliver contextual insights and code rewrites.
+Built on .NET Framework 4.6+, this extension developed with VS 2017 (best compatible) and leverages OpenAI to deliver contextual insights and code rewrites.

 ---